datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 layout).
 Thanks to the git-annex ora-remote, RIA stores can have regular git-annex key storage and retrieval of keys from (compressed) 7z archives in the RIA store works.
-Put simple, annexed contents of datasets can only be push into RIA stores with git-annex ora-remotes.
+Put simple, annexed contents of datasets can only be pushed into RIA stores if the have a git-annex ora-remote.

 Certain applications will not require special remote features.
 The usecase